-Abstract.
-Participatory Sensing is an emerging application paradigm that leverages the growing ubiquity of sensor-capable smartphones to allow communities to carry out wide-area sensing tasks, as a side-effect of people's everyday lives and movements.
+Abstract-Participatory Sensing is an emerging application paradigm that leverages the growing ubiquity of sensor-capable smartphones to allow communities carry out wide-area sensing tasks, as a side-effect of people's everyday lives and movements.
 This paper proposes a decentralized infrastructure for supporting Participatory Sensing applications.
-It describes an architecture for modeling, prototyping and developing the distributed processing of participatory sensing data.
-Our initial evaluation shows that the proposed architecture can efficiently distribute the load among participating nodes.
+It describes an architecture and a domain specific programming language for modeling, prototyping and developing the distributed processing of participatory sensing data with the goal of allowing faster and easier development of these applications.
+Moreover, a case-study application is also presented as the basis for an experimental evaluation.

-Keywords: participatory sensing, decentralized processing, data streaming, mobile computing
+Index Terms - Participatory Sensing, decentralized processing, data streaming, mobile computing.